 The EIS will contain a description of the geographical setting in which the project will take place.
-This description will focus on those aspects of the project and its setting that are important in order to understand the potential environmental effects of the project.
+This description will focus on those aspects of the project and its settings that are important in order to understand the potential environmental effects of the project.
 The following information will be included:

-- the Universal Transverse Mercator (UTM) projection coordinates of the main project site; - current land use in the area; - distance of the project facilities and components to any federal lands; - the environmental importance and value of the geographical setting in which the project will take place and the surrounding area; - environmentally sensitive areas, such as national, provincial and regional parks, ecological reserves, wetlands, estuaries, and habitats of federally or provincially listed species at risk and other sensitive areas; - description of local communities; and traditional territories and/or consultation areas, treaty lands, Indian Reserve lands and Métis harvesting regions and/or settlements.
+- the Universal Transverse Mercator (UTM) projection coordinates of the main project site; - current and historical land use in the area; - distance of the project facilities and components to any federal lands; - the environmental significance and value of the geographical setting in which the project will take place and the surrounding area; - environmentally sensitive areas, such as national, provincial and regional parks, ecological reserves, wetlands, estuaries, and habitats of federally or provincially listed species at risk and other sensitive areas, wildlife management areas, conservancies, old growth management areas, key connectivity corridors for wildlife; - description of local communities; and - traditional territories and/or consultation areas, Treaty lands, Indian Reserve lands and Métis harvesting regions and/or settlements.